Easy Patriotic Sourdough Bread Recipe (Beginner-Friendly)

 I’m not good at fancy scoring or colored bread, so if I can make this patriotic sourdough loaf, you can, too.

-It took 5 attempts, but I finally nailed down a process and the right food dyes for a beautiful red, white, and blue loaf of artisan sourdough bread.
+It took five attempts, but I finally nailed down the process — and the right natural food powders — for a beautiful red, white, and blue loaf of artisan sourdough bread.

 Baker’s Timeline

-The Best Red and Blue Food Dyes for Sourdough
+The Best Natural Food Dyes for Red and Blue Sourdough

-I tried several food dye options and found that red yeast rice powder worked best for the red, and blue spirulina was perfect for blue.
+I tried several food dye options and found that red yeast rice powder and blue spirulina gave my loaf the bright red and blue colors I was looking for.

-Here’s a quick recap of the other dyes I tried:
+Here’s a quick recap of the other natural color options I tried:

-- Natural food coloring drops (Watkins brand): It took a lot of drops to get any color, and what I did get wasn’t that vibrant.
-I added some freeze-dried strawberries and blueberries to enhance the colors, which helped.
+- Natural food coloring drops (Watkins brand): It took a lot of drops to get any color, and even then, the color was not very vibrant.
+I added freeze-dried strawberries and blueberries to enhance the colors, which helped.
 But my family didn’t love the fruit in the bread, and without extra sweeteners in the dough to embrace the fruit theme, it just didn’t taste right.

-- Dragonfruit powder: Turned out baby shower pink, not red.
+- Dragon fruit powder: This one turned out baby-shower pink, not red.

 - Beet powder: The red color baked out completely, leaving behind a dull brown color.
 Also, it stinks.